geovens/Icasye/README.md

 #### How to use in your project

-1. Copy Icasye.dll and Icasye.xml to the directory of your .NET project, and add a reference to Icasye.dll in your project.
+1. Copy Icasye.dll and Icasye.xml to the directory of your .NET project.

+2. Add a reference to Icasye.dll in your project.

-2. Include using the namespace 'Icasye' in your code.
+3. Include using the namespace 'Icasye' in your code.

+4. Create one and only one object of IcasyeClient class, and then start to setup and use it to manage communications.

-A sample C# program named sample_Icasye showing how to use Icasye is provided.
+A sample C# program named sample_Icasye showing how to use the IcasyeClient class is provided.

 #### Side projects